-Moor Nook Community School has involvement with a number of outside agencies:
+Moor Nook Community School is involved with several outside agencies and professionals:

-- Education (Educational Psychologists Lancashire EPs, Suzanne Oakley, SEND Caseworker - Iain Philips, Lancashire Advisers - various & Lancashire SEND Traded Team - Penny Hunter) - Health (Nurse Victoria Hunter, Doctor, Consultants, Occupational Therapy, Speech and Language Therapy, Physiotherapy, CAMHS) - Education Welfare Officer - Social Services - Lancashire Inclusion Service - Ethnic Minority Advisor and Teaching Staff (Aleksandra Madejska) - Lancashire Music Service - Play Therapist (Sharon Mederos) - Speech Therapist (Hannah Clarke Bridge Speech Therapy) - Inclusion Solutions (Jackie Rawal & Geraldine Bennett)
+- Education (Educational Psychologists Lancashire EP Kelly So & SP Psychology - Suzanne Oakley, SEND Case Manager - Iain Philips, Lancashire SEND Specialist Teacher Traded Team - Penny Hunter and DBE Advisor -Jonathon Hewitt)

+- Health (Nurse Victoria Hunter, Doctor, Consultants, Occupational Therapy, Speech and Language Therapy, Physiotherapy, CAMHS)

+- Education Welfare Officer

+- Pupil Access Team (Caroline Wallace)

+- Social Services

+- Lancashire Inclusion Service

+- Ethnic Minority Advisor and Teaching Staff (Agnieszka Meeson)

+- Play Therapist (Sharon Mederos)

+- Speech Therapist (Hannah Clarke Bridge Speech Therapy)

+- Inclusion Solutions

 Access to support is planned for at the end of each academic year, so that is it ready and fully functional from the start of a new academic year.
 The school can also be flexible to the needs of pupils and parents/carers and access additional support when requested or required, at any time during the school year.
 This will be discussed with pupils and parent/carers before initiated.